 As children, it was very difficult for us to be angry at our parents, even if they had hurt us and let us down.
 Admitting that our parents were neglectful or abusive was a life-threatening prospect, for they were the only people we could depend on.

 If we knew our parents could not tolerate disobedience, or that we would be punished for creating conflicts, it ‘made sense’ for us to blame ourselves rather than risk confronting them.
 We dared not be critical of the authority figures whose goodwill was essential to our survival, so our young minds preferred to deny our pain.
 This results in the psychodynamic process of ‘turning against oneself’, where we redirect anger and resentment for others internally toward ourselves.
-We started to interpret any mistreatment as our fault or deserved.
+We started to interpret any mistreatment as our fault or as something we deserved.
 Our righteous indignation became internalized guilt and shame.

 In part, self-blame is also related to our need to feel in control.
 More terrifying than anything else in this world the feeling of complete powerlessness in an unpredictable, precarious universe.
-Even to adults, this is an existential threat, let alone for children.
+Even to adults this is an existential threat, let alone to children.
 To evade such horror, we resorted to the conclusion that it was our fault that bad things happened.
 We would rather believe we had done something to make it happen — because we were not good enough, or that we didn’t do what we could.
 We thought that if we hadn’t expected too much, hoped too much, trusted so much, we would not have been hurt.
-Self-blame gives us an explanation for the unbearable injustice that has happened; somehow it was more tolerable than the alternative — that the people we trusted had betrayed us, or that the world is a hostile place.
+Self-blame gives us an explanation for the unbearable injustice that occured; somehow it was more tolerable than the alternative — that the people we trusted had betrayed us, or that the world is a hostile place.
 As psychologist Fairbairn said, ‘It is better to live as a sinner in a world created by God than to live in a world created by the devil’.

 Emotionally under-developed parents believe that they have done their absolute best, though deep down they know it has not been enough.
-They may be plagued by unconscious shame and guilt, but ironically take it out on their children in the forms of emotional abuse, guilt-tripping, or excessive control.
+They may be plagued by unconscious shame and guilt, but ironically take it out on their children in the form of emotional abuse, guilt-tripping, or excessive control.
 Others may resort to excessive material provisions for their children.
-We may look like we are loved based on what can externally be seen, yet inside we feel like an orphan.
+We may look like we are loved based on what can externally be seen, yet inside we feel like orphans.
 If we dare let our truth leak out into the world, we are punished for being ungrateful and demanding.
-So, we had no choice but to bury our truth within a facade of normalcy.
+So, we have no choice but to bury our truth within a facade of normalcy.
 This creates a vicious cycle that locks us in the codependency of a dysfunctional home.